 3. Next, make the brownies.
 Butter and flour a 9″ square baking pan and preheat the oven to 350 degrees.

-4. Melt the chocolate and the butter over a double boiler.
-Transfer to a heat-proof bowl and allow to cool to room temperature.
+4. To make the brownies, first melt the chocolate and the butter over a double boiler.
+Then transfer it to a heat-proof bowl and allow to cool to room temperature.

-5. Whisk in the vanilla, salt, and coffee powder.
+5. Next,, whisk in the vanilla, salt, and coffee powder.

 6. Add the sugar, then beat in the eggs one at a time.

-7. Mix in the flour gently until just incorporated.
+7. Finally, mix in the flour gently until just incorporated.
 Transfer to the baking dish and bake for 25-30 minutes.

-8. Finally, make the hot fudge sauce.
-Melt the butter in a saucepan, then add the rest of the ingredients and stir for a couple of minutes until fully incorporated.
+8. While the brownies are baking, make the hot fudge sauce.
+First melt the butter in a saucepan, then add the rest of the ingredients and stir for a couple of minutes until fully incorporated.
 The sauce should be smooth and shiny.
 Add any additional flavorings if you want something untraditional (such as instant coffee or mint extract).
 If you aren’t using the sauce immediately, you’ll have to reheat it in the microwave or in a hot water bath.